ACM-CCS-2026/CfP/cfp.md

 Failure to provide the necessary artifacts for evaluation without justification can lead to rejection.
 In particular, if a reviewer determines that a claimed contribution cannot be properly evaluated without accessing the required artifacts, the paper will be rejected.
 If artifacts cannot be made available (e.g., due to legal, licensing, proprietary, or serious ethical/privacy concerns), a detailed, explicit justification must be included in the submission for the reviewers to assess and approve.

 All submitted artifacts (code, data, and documentation) will be treated with the same strict confidentiality as the submitted manuscript.
 Access is limited solely to members of the PC assigned to review the paper.
 Reviewers are explicitly restricted to using the artifacts only for the purpose of evaluating the paper's claims.
-Any unauthorized use, sharing, or downloading for personal or professional purposes is an immediate ethical violation and will result in removal from the PC and barring from future service.
+Any unauthorized use, sharing, or downloading for personal or professional purposes is an immediate ethical violation, and will result in removal from the PC and further sanctions such as bans on future service or submissions

 To preserve reviewer anonymity in a double-blind process, authors hosting code, data, or other artifacts must use dedicated anonymous hosting services (e.g., https://anonymous.4open.science).
 These services ensure that access logs do not record reviewer IP addresses or any other identifying information.
 General-purpose platforms such as Zenodo, Figshare, or standard public GitHub repositories do not provide sufficient anonymization for double-blind review and must not be used for this purpose.
 Authors should include the anonymous URL(s) directly in the submitted paper (not in the conference submission system HotCRP).
 After acceptance, authors are encouraged to de-anonymize or replace the link with a permanent, non-anonymous version, and participate the Optional Artifact Evaluation.
 For datasets or artifacts that exceed the storage limits of anonymous hosting services (e.g., >1GB), authors are permitted to provide a representative subset (e.g., a "toy" dataset or validation set) sufficient for reviewers to verify the code and methodology.
 Authors must include a justification explaining why the full dataset could not be provided anonymously and describe the integrity of the subset provided.

 ## Optional Artifact Evaluation